Simple Eosinophilic Pneumonia

 What is simple eosinophilic pneumonia (SEP)?

-Simple eosinophilic pneumonia is caused by lung inflammation.
+SEP is caused by lung inflammation.
 Eosinophils are white blood cells that help your body fight disease such as a parasite infection.
-When you have simple eosinophilic pneumonia, the eosinophils collect in your lungs and irritate your lung tissues.
+The eosinophils collect in your lungs and irritate your lung tissues.
 This makes your lungs inflamed and swollen.
-Simple eosinophilic pneumonia is also called Loffler syndrome or pulmonary eosinophilia.
+SEP is also called Loffler syndrome or pulmonary eosinophilia.

-What causes or increases your risk of simple eosinophilic pneumonia?
+What causes or increases my risk for SEP?